 Elias Motsoaledi Local Municipality will levy different rates for different categories of ratable property.
-The categories are determined according to:-
+The categories are determined according to: -

-- 5.3.1 the use of the property; - 5.3.2 the permitted use of the property; or - 5.3.3 the geographical area in which the property is situated.
+5.3.1 the use of the property and the permitted use of the property

-Elias Motsoaledi Local Municipality will differentiate amongst the following:-
+Elias Motsoaledi Local Municipality will differentiate amongst the following: -

 - a) Residential properties;

 - b) Vacant land

 - c) Industrial properties;

 - d) Business and commercial properties;

-- e) Agricultural properties;

-- f) Mining properties

-- g) Properties owned by organ of state and used for public service purpose

-- h) Public service infrastructure properties

-- i) Properties owned by public benefit organisations and used for specified public benefit activities

-- j) Properties used for multiple purposes, subject to section 9

-- k) Any other category of property as may be determined by the Minister, with the concurrence of the Minister of Finance, by notice in the Gazette.
+- e) Agricultural properties; - f) Mining properties - g) Properties owned by organ of state and used for public service purpose - h) Public service infrastructure properties - i) Properties owned by public benefit organisations and used for specified public benefit activities - j) Properties used for multiple purposes, subject to section 9 - k) Any other category of property as may be determined by the Minister, with the concurrence of the Minister of Finance, by notice in the Gazette.